dalinkstone/dalinkstone/README.md

 # 👋 Hello!

-## My name is `Dalin Stone` and I am currently a `Sr. BDR` at `docker` 🐋
+## My name is `Dalin Stone` and I am currently an `Account Executive` at `docker` 🐋
 ### I work on growing the docker user base.

 ### 🛠️ Current `outside of work` project:
-- Building a Homelab
+- Go programming projects

 ### 🛠️ Things I am *currently* working on `at work`:
-- Collect BDR team metrics to determine where BDRs can improve their cold emails
+- Random collateral involving Docker material

 ### ✅ Things I *accomplished* `at work`:
-- $2M+ in pipeline generated since April '23
-- $1.2M in closed won pipeline since April '23
-- #1 BDR Q2, Q3, Q4 '23
-- Led an org wide sales training on outbound prospecting
+- $400k generated pipeline in first 60 days
+- First deal closed in only 7 days (prospect email to signed order form)

 ### ✅ Things I *accomplished* in `previous roles`:
 - *@Abnormal Security*: Created KPI and SLA metrics dashboards in DataBricks using SQL for my team of 30 analysts as an after hours project to support my team